JB0925/learn-webdev-deployment/become-a-contributor.md

 If you would like to become a part of the admin team, send me a direct message on [LinkedIn](https://www.linkedin.com/in/bennettgould12345/) regarding how you would like to contribute and I will add you as a collaborator.

-If you would like to contribute, fork the repo, make your changes, and submit a pull request.
+If you would like to contribute, fork the repo, <code>read the docs below</code>, make your changes, and submit a pull request.

 ---

 ## Create Your Article

 1. Read the style guide
-2. Take a look at the [example blog template](example-blog-template.md)
+2. Take a look at the [blog template](blog-template.md)

-- All articles need to follow this template, blank sections are okay if they are not applicable
+- <code>All articles must follow this template, blank sections are okay if they are not applicable</code>

 3. Use the naming conventions for adding your folders and files